Microsoft Windows Downgrade.

-Because of this change DuroPC can not downgrade to XP or Vista at the time of this update. (updated April 2018)
+Because of this change DuroPC can not downgrade to XP or Vista or Windows 7 at the time of this update. (updated February 2020)

-DuroPC gets a lot of calls and emails regarding Microsoft’s licensing for downgrading, especially Windows 7 to Windows XP.
-We do offer this service on almost all of our systems.
+DuroPC gets a lot of calls and emails regarding Microsoft’s licensing for downgrading, We do offer this service on almost all of our systems.
 Some people have never heard of downgrading and are, rightfully so, cautious.

 Downgrading is the process by which you purchase an operating system with the intent on using a previous version.

 Well mostly.
 You may only downgrade to the most recent 2 versions of Windows.
-As well, you must already own a copy of the operating system you are downgrading to (why else would you need to downgrade).
-Also, the version you purchase, as well as the version you intend to downgrade to, must be at least a pro version.
-So Windows 8.1 Home users are out of luck to get back to Windows 7 without purchasing a new copy.
+Also, the version you are downgrading to must still be actively supported by Microsoft.
+You must already own a copy of the operating system you are downgrading to (why else would you need to downgrade).
+The version you purchase, as well as the version you intend to downgrade to, must be at least a pro version.
+So Windows Home edition users are out of luck to get back to Older versions without purchasing a new copy.

 How does the downgrade process work?